-While the network model can qualitatively capture both the energy bands and the topology of the bulk low-energy physics of the periodic PMF, it does not reproduce the boundary physics of Ref.\ \onlinecite{Phong2022}.
-Indeed, we find that the band topology in the network model implies that the trivial gaps above and below the two-band manifold at charge neutrality carry different winding numbers.
-Hence, only one of these gaps supports edge modes for a given boundary, contrary to Ref.\ \onlinecite{Phong2022}.
-This is a consequence of the coarse-grained approach that breaks down at the boundary.
-Indeed, in the network model, the links correspond to structures on the scale of the strain field, while all microscopics is smoothed over.
-Furthermore, although both the network and atomistic models \cite{Phong2022} support single-boundary edge modes, there is no clear connection between these two cases.
+While the network model can qualitatively capture both the energy bands and the topology of the bulk low-energy physics of the periodic PMF, it cannot address the boundary physics discussed in Ref.\ \onlinecite{Phong2022}.
+This is a consequence of the coarse-grained approach for the network that breaks down at the boundary.
+Indeed, the links of the network correspond to structures on the scale of the strain field, while all microscopics is smoothed over.
+Although both the network and atomistic models \cite{Phong2022} support single-boundary edge modes, there is no clear connection between these two cases.
 Indeed, there is no well-defined bulk-boundary correspondence when both valleys are taken into account because the total Chern number inevitably vanishes when $\mathcal T$ symmetry is restored.
 As such, the fate of the single-valley edge modes depends on intervalley scattering at the boundary.

 In conclusion, we have demonstrated that the single-valley long-wavelength physics of periodically strained graphene can be qualitatively understood with an oriented network model.
 Here, the symmetries and connectivity of the network are solely determined by the nodal lines of the corresponding pseudomagnetic field which host chiral domain-wall modes.
 In this work, we considered a commensurate strain field with $C_{3v}$ symmetry which is relevant for graphene on NbSe$_2$.
-In this case, the network corresponds to a chiral kagome network constrained by the valley-preserving symmetries of the pseudomagnetic field.
+For this system, the network corresponds to a chiral kagome network constrained by the valley-preserving symmetries of the pseudomagnetic field.
 Moreover, the presence of a low-energy valley chiral network is only dependent on the nodal structure of the pseudomagnetic field, as long as the pseudomagnetic varies slowly with respect to the effective magnetic length.
 Hence, network physics should be ubiquitous in strained graphenes and robust against deviations from perfect periodicity.
 We finally note that, compared to atomistic methods, the network model is computationally cheap and can therefore be a valuable tool for investigating electronic transport close to charge neutrality in periodically strained graphene.
 In fact, a corollary of the presence of a low-energy electronic network is the potential for interference phenomena in a mesoscopic transport setup upon applying a weak real magnetic field normal to the graphene plane, or an in-plane electric field.